+According to a Bankrate survey, people spend around $348 a year on monthly subscriptions that they may not use.
 It’s likely that you pay for these services with automatic payments.
 Your credit card is charged a predetermined amount or your checking account is debited each month, and the delivery of your choice arrives on schedule.
-Convenient, yes — but dangerous, too.
+Convenient, yes — but risky, too.

-With all these subscriptions to manage, how can you keep track of how much you’re spending?
+With subscriptions to manage on top of other monthly bills, keeping track of how much you’re spending on a monthly basis can often fall to the wayside.
 Each monthly fee may be small, but when you’re paying for multiple services, they can add up — fast.

-Try these tips to successfully stay on top of your subscriptions:
+Do these tips to successfully stay on top of your subscriptions.

 - Make a list.
 Would you be able to name all your subscription services and how much you pay for them?
 Do a self-audit of the services you subscribe to — a good way to catch them all is to simply go through your monthly statement from your checking account and credit card and write down the recurring payments.

 - And check it twice.
 Set a monthly alert on your phone to review and update your subscription list.
 Make sure you’re still regularly using everything you’re paying for.
 If not, cancel.
 Double check for redundancies, too.
 (Are you really binging HBO, Hulu, Netflix, and Amazon Prime Video?)
-If you find yourself missing any of the services you’ve canceled, you can always start it back up again — as long as it fits into your budget.
+If you find yourself missing any of the services you’ve canceled, you can always start it back up again.

 - Examine your financial statements, too.
 Double check that you’re getting charged the correct amounts and that prices haven’t increased by taking a couple minutes to cross-reference your checking account or credit card statement with your subscriptions list.

 - Stay two steps ahead.
 Online banking and mobile apps, like ours, make it easy to check in on your accounts daily.
 Before your automated payments are due, keep an eye on your outstanding credit card balance and verify that you have enough funds in your checking account to cover your withdrawals.